mattmills49/CFB_Analysis/preseason_predictions/team_strength.md

 only games so they are rated as one of the best teams in the country.
 We could just consider all teams who only showed up 1-2 times as one team, sort of as a placeholder for "FCS" teams (the lower division of CFB).
-3. We don't regularize our results at all
+3. We don't use a penalized regression to regularize our results at all
 4. We don't include any team priors from the previous season.

 While I certainly believe all of these areas could help improve our results